 In this place, you can peer out over a grand oceanic vista.
 Standing on the top of a cliff and looking down, you see waves crash against rugged rock formations of various hues of brown—natural stone monuments sculpted by wind, water and time.
 If you look more closely, you can see dolphins among the waves and seals on the rocks.
 It’s perfect coastal hiking territory.

 The coast of northern California?

 You’re on the southeastern coast of South Africa, on a rocky headland called Pinnacle Point just south of the town of Mossel Bay.

 Other than its majestic scenery, Pinnacle Point would mean little to most people.
 But for archaeologists and others who know about its significance, it is one of a number of locations where evidence has been found bearing on the dawn of modern humans.
-People lived here as long ago as 100,000 years and more—near the beginnings of modern humanity, as the current thinking goes.
-(Archaeological and genetic research has shown that the first modern humans likely arose about 160,000 to 200,000 year ago).
+People lived here as long ago as 100,000 years and more—near the beginnings of modern humanity in terms of modern human behavior, as the current thinking goes.
+(Archaeological and genetic research has shown that the first modern humans ancestral to our current populations likely arose at least 160,000 to 200,000 years ago).

 View looking down at the Pinnacle Point cave shelter area.
 Courtesy Kate Leonard